 The rather strange promo video for the Decals album apparently came from ideas suggested by him.
-He is also listed as co-writer on some of the Bluejeans album songs.
+The musical idea for ‘Golden Birdies’ was also his.
+He is also listed as co-writer on ‘Observatory Crest’ from the Bluejeans album.

 Magic Band Albums

 - 2000 Japanese CD The The The The on Dreamsville YDCD-0060.

 A collection of his private recordings from late ’60s to mid ’90s.
 Three of fourteen songs (A Bit Blue, We Don’t Feed No Livestock Here & Gingerwail) were previously released in Grandmothers’ albums (see below), but this time they are remastered.

 Elliot’s first recording was a surf single with a band that included Derry Weaver : lead guitar, Bruce Johnston : piano, Larry Taylor : bass, Rod Schaffer : drums, and producer Nik Venet : dog howls